jyothirmayilaku/online-movie-ticket/README.md

 # online-movie-ticket
-this is for booking online tickts
+This is for booking online tickets for the customers in the app.